SNEAKO7/name-matching-api/README.md

 # Farmer Name Matching API for Government Database

 ## Overview
 This API service addresses name matching challenges in West Bengal's government farmer database by handling Bengali phonetic variations and transliteration inconsistencies.
 Built for the Department of Agriculture, it helps reconcile farmer records across different ID systems (Aadhaar, Bank, Kisan Credit Card) using advanced NLP techniques.
+It can be used to find similar names in any database by comparing the phonetics codes and using the hybrid tf-idf and fuzzy logic witht the appropriate weights.

+**_Note_**-
+The weights and the thresholds can be changed according to your use case

 ## Key Features
 - **Phonetic Matching**: Uses Double Metaphone algorithm for Bengali-English transliterations